 |Investment||Entire sale proceeds must be invested.||Only the gain on the sale must be reinvested.|

 |Purchase of: Personal Property, Stocks, Partnership Interests, etc.||Not allowed||Allowed|

 - The very purpose of the introduction of this kind of exchange is to avoid paying capital gains tax, and the proceeds of a sale are untouched before they are reinvested, allowing the earning power of the deferred income tax.

 - The very basic advantage would be that of leverage.
 With the proceeds obtained from the sale, one can buy a more valuable investment property.

-All said, the bottom line is that when one wants to sell an asset with an intention to buy another asset in its place, one should look at the rules mentioned in the 1031 exchange.
+All said, the bottom line is that when one wants to sell an asset to buy another asset in its place, one should look at the rules mentioned in the 1031 exchange.
 If the rules are in line with the facts of the individual case, there would be tax benefit that could arise.
-Of course, there are many pros and cons and a decision has to be taken keeping in mind all the above-mentioned factors.
+Of course, there are many pros and cons, and a decision has to be taken, keeping in mind all the factors mentioned.

-This has been a guide to what is Like-Kind Exchange.
-Here we discuss types, rule and how does like-kind rule work along with an example, advantages and disadvantages.
+This article has been a guide to what is the Like-Kind Exchange.
+Here we discuss types, rule, and how does like-kind rule work along with an example, advantages and disadvantages.
 You can learn more about financing from the following articles –